Local and Global State (upcoming)

 zw.deviceStorage.*

-As long as the Desktop Agent isn't quit or restarted, global state is not auto-cleaned.
+As long as the Desktop Agent isn't closed or restarted, global state is not auto-cleaned.
 Clear what you no longer need.

 3. Use State in the Browser — zw.state.browser.*